SEND Information Report for Langford Village Academy 2023-24

 What kinds of SEND do we provide for?

-- We provide support for all types of SEND and Disabilities, and some of our students have statements.
+- We provide support for all types of SEND and Disabilities, and some of our students have Education Health and Care Plans.

 What is our policy for identifying children with SEND and assessing their needs, and who is the SENCO?

 - Our SEND policy sets out clearly what our process for assessing needs are.
 It is the role of teachers, supported by the SENDCO, to assess the needs of the young person in the classroom, and to identify those who may need further support because of a learning difficulty or disability.
 This will routinely be done through regular ongoing in class assessments, but may involve more specialised assessment from our SENDCO.

 - Some students have a Statement of Educational Need, which clearly set out the needs of the young person.